Rudolph von Ripper: After the war

+Immediately after the end of the war in Europe, von Ripper was in Paris, where he re-encountered his long-separated wife Mopsa, who had been interred in the Ravensbrück concentration camp, and the two arranged to divorce.

 He left the OSS in late 1945 with the rank of captain, though some commentators suggest he continued as an operative for the Central Intelligence Agency.
 His final official evaluation form assessed him as "Outstanding in fieldwork but too restless for staff work".

 He returned to Europe in 1946 and taught at the Academy of Fine Arts in Vienna, where he was involved with the Art-Club artists' association, often raising funds for their activities.

-Around this time he obtained a divorce from Mopsa, and married art critic Evelyn Leege, with whom he returned to his pre-war home in Connecticut.
+Having divorced Mopsa, he married art critic Evelyn Leege, with whom he returned to his pre-war home in Connecticut.
 He earned two Guggenheim Fellowships for fine art painting, in 1945 and 1947.

 In 1947, a portfolio of thirty of von Ripper's etchings was published in New York in 200 numbered editions, under the title "With the 34th Infantry Division in Italy" with a foreword from Major General Charles W. Ryder.
 The same year, his wartime painting Smoke Screen at Anzio Beachhead was lent by the Department of Defence to hang in the United States Capitol.

 In 1950, Rudolph and Evelyn moved to a villa called Ca'n Cueg (House of the Frogs) near Pollença on Mallorca, despite the island still being under the Francoist regime that von Ripper had fought against in the 1930s.
 Their house became known for hosting glamorous parties with international guests.
 Shortly afterwards, former Nazi officer Otto Skorzeny moved in nearby.

 In 1960, returning from a four-month trip, von Ripper was arrested by Spanish police and charged with smuggling.
 His wartime comrade C. L. Sulzberger, who had cautioned him against returning to Mallorca, believed that this might be the Spanish regime seeking revenge against him.